borgfriend/donaldsroasted-blog/output/posts/2021-02-07-tng-s01e18-coming-of-age.md

 ---
 title: "TNG S01E18: Coming of Age"
 date: 2021-02-07
 categories:
-  - "blog"
+  - "series"
 tags:
-  - "exercise"
   - "star-trek"
   - "tng"
+  - "tng season 1"
+image: "/images/posts/series/star-trek-the-next-generation-1.jpg"
+authors: ["HappyNeal"]
 ---

 This episode takes a look at how to deal with success and failure.